dcdpr/taxcount/README.md

 and a "trades" CSV (beware the PDF option they just made the default - you need the CSV).
 Taxcount primarily uses the ledger rows, since that is more declarative regarding assets entering and leaving your account.
-However, some margin trades are underspecifed and also very small amounts can cause Kraken to "helpfully" [/s] elide rows, which further confuses parsing.
+However, some margin trades are underspecified and also very small amounts can cause Kraken to "helpfully" [/s] elide rows, which further confuses parsing.
 In order to resolve these matters, Taxcount also refers back to the user's intent as recorded in the trades file.